Trajenta Tablets is a brand of medicine containing the active ingredient linagliptin.

 - carbamazepine, phenobarbital or phenytoin (medicines used to control fits (seizures) or chronic pain).

 These medicines may be affected by Trajenta or may affect how well it works.
 You may need different amounts of your medicines, or you may need to take different medicines.
 Your doctor, pharmacist or diabetes educator can tell you what to do if you are taking any of these medicines.
-They also have a more complete list of medicines to be careful with or avoid while taking Trajenta.
+They also have a more information on medicines to be careful with or avoid while taking this medicine.

 How to take Trajenta